Table of Contents

 Profase Probiotic for Yeast

-I designed Profase to specifically kill candida yeast and pathogenic bacteria while also boosting immune function.
+Profase is designed to specifically kill candida yeast and pathogenic bacteria while also boosting immune function.
 It is extremely heat stable and contains 30 billion bacteria per capsule.
-It contains the best bacteria I could find to achieve these goals and I have referenced all the studies to prove it.
-Check it out yourself, I think you will agree this is the best probiotic for yeast infections on the market.
+It contains seven of the best bacteria species I could find to achieve these goals and I have referenced all the studies to prove it.
+Check it out yourself, I think you will agree this is one of the best probiotics for yeast infections on the market.

 11-Strain Probiotic Powder